 You don’t have to be in full withdrawal to call, and you shouldn’t stop cold turkey on your own.
 What determines timing is a COWS (Clinical Opiate Withdrawal Scale) score at your first visit.
 For short-acting opioids like heroin, the typical induction window is 6 to 12 hours after last use.
 For fentanyl — which is what most illicit “heroin” in the U.S. now contains — the window is often 24 to 72 hours, because fentanyl stores in body fat and clears more slowly.
 Your provider measures COWS at intake and times the first dose so you don’t risk precipitated withdrawal.
 “Still using” is not a disqualifier; it’s the starting point for most of the patients we see.

 Injection drug use is a known cause of infective endocarditis (an infection of the heart valves), skin and soft-tissue abscesses, osteomyelitis, and blood-borne infections including hepatitis B, hepatitis C, and HIV.
-Hospitalizations for IDU-associated endocarditis rose roughly twelvefold in parts of the Southeast between 2010 and 2015, and about a third of these patients are also hepatitis C positive.
-If you have current or recent IV use and new fevers, night sweats, unexplained back pain, or a new heart murmur, get evaluated urgently — not at our outpatient clinic, but at an ER.
-Once you're stabilized, MAT is what prevents the next episode, and we coordinate the handoff.
+Hospitalizations for IDU-associated endocarditis rose roughly twelvefold in parts of the Southeast between 2010 and 2015, hitting Appalachia hardest.
+If you have current or recent IV use and new fevers, night sweats, unexplained back pain, or a new heart murmur, get evaluated urgently — not at our outpatient clinic, but at an ER or urgent-care.
+Once you’re stabilized, medication-assisted treatment is what prevents the next episode, and we’ll get you started as soon as you’re medically cleared.

 Yes.
 Lab access is a real problem for long-term IV users, and it doesn’t stop you from starting treatment.
 Most first-visit decisions — DSM-5 diagnosis, COWS score, Suboxone induction — don’t require a blood draw that day.
 When labs are needed (liver function, HCV, HIV, pregnancy testing), our team works with phlebotomists experienced with difficult access, including hand, foot, and external jugular sites where appropriate.
 If that still doesn’t work, oral-fluid and point-of-care testing fill in a lot of the gap.
 The goal is to get you on medication on day one and sort out the peripheral workup around that — not the other way around.